zulip/zulip/docs/contributing/review-process.md

-Pull requests submitted to Zulip go through a rigorous review process, which is designed to ensure that we are building a high-quality product with a maintainable code base.
+Pull requests submitted to Zulip go through a rigorous review process, which is designed to ensure that we are building a high-quality product with a maintainable codebase.
 This page describes the stages of review your pull request may go through, and offers guidance on how you can help keep your pull request moving along.